Jul

 Gum recession can be exacerbated by brushing your teeth with bristles that are worn out.
 This is because worn-out bristles can be more abrasive which leads to the risk of damaging soft tissue and causing excess enamel abrasion.

-There are a number of other factors that can lead to gum recession which include non-effective brushing, or brushing too hard.
+Several other factors can lead to gum recession which include non-effective brushing, or brushing too hard.
 It is important to make sure you follow correct dental care to avoid further gum recession; gum tissue will not regrow once lost.

 All is not lost, If you suffer from a more serious case of gum recession, our in-house periodontal specialist can help you choose the right treatment.